Zannih/Zannih/README.md

 - 👋 Hi, I’m @Zannih, James or @jr_ff_n on Twitter.
 - 👀 I’m interested in learning all about web development and blockchain.
-- 🌱 I’m currently learning JavaScript, CSS, and HTML, primarily through Frontend Masters!
+- 🌱 I’m currently learning JavaScript!
 - 💞️ I’m looking to collaborate on ...well, probably not much yet as I'm still in the very early stages of learning, but always open to opportunities.
 - 📫 I can be reached on twitter!